 (Laughs) that is amazing!
 Being new to the business was there any advice or reassurances you gave the sisters?

-No, I didn't need to, they were so confident.
-That was the great thing, we didn't have to talk to them about anything.
-They knew what they wanted, they knew where they were going, they were fantastic!
-Unfortunately it was such a brief career that there was no time for advice.
-We were so busy trying to catch up with their popularity and unfortunately ... who knows what might have happened, I mean we will never know!
+No, I didn't need to.
+They were so confident.
+That was the great thing.
+We didn't have to talk to them about anything.
+They knew what they wanted and they knew where they were going.
+They were fantastic!
+Unfortunately, it was such a brief career that there was no time for advice.
+We were so busy trying to catch up with their popularity and unfortunately, who knows what might have happened, I mean we will never know!

 How would you compare the sisters' personalities?

 No, they never worried about anything.
-In fact the worst thing we ever did, which was where the criticism towards them came from, was this: Mel & Kim did an interview and instead of just letting them do it, Nick East went along with Kate Farmer and interfered.
+In fact, the worst thing that happened, and where the criticism towards them came from, was when they did an interview and, instead of just letting them do it, Nick East went along with Kate Farmer and interfered.
 Nick and Kate tried to have the journalist ask the questions that they wanted and the journalist absolutely ripped into Mel & Kim!
-It was nothing to do with the girls at all, it was purely down to Nick and Kate!
-After that we never allowed anyone to attend interviews with the sisters, they didn't need anybody!
+It was nothing to do with the girls at all.
+It was purely down to Nick and Kate!
+After that, we never allowed anyone to attend interviews with them.
+They didn't need anybody!

 Did you remain in contact with Mel throughout her treatment?

-We read that while Mel was undergowing treatment you encouraged the girls to write their own songs and to plan their future career.
+We heard that, while Mel was undergoing treatment, you encouraged the girls to write their own songs and to plan their future career.
 Is this true?